notcat/portfolio/index.md

 Working on the P2P encryption was quite a task as sending packets is not so simple and especially when you want to introduce encryption into it.
 Originally I sent plain text through tcp sockets but eventually switched to https websockets as they are significantly easier to disguise and do not flag firewalls or antiviruses.
 The port 80 is almost always open on all systems and networks.
 I used gopenpgp from ProtonMail to encrypt my messages and it abstracted a lot of the hard and complicated parts about encryption.

-Here you can see me executing `msg fuckingretard hi` on my server, encrypting it then sending it to my client to finally decrypt it and run the command.
+Here you can see me executing `msg username hi` on my server, encrypting it then sending it to my client to finally decrypt it and run the command.
 Below you can see wireshark picking up the packets and seeing the openpgp message rather than its unencrypted counterpart.

 ![alt text](R69UZej.png "Image of a terminal")
 ![alt text](RWaPbWb.png "Image of a WireShark Terminal")